Achilleas Kostoulas

 When it comes to calculating the central tendency (‘average’), we generally have three options: the mode, the median and the mean.
 These will usually produce similar results, but they show different things.
 You can read more about the differences between these metrics here.

-Some researchers (including many who lack formal training in statistical methods) may disagree, but I strongly believe that calculating the mean for data generated by a Likert item is a statistically flawed procedure.
+Some researchers (including many who lack formal training in statistical methods) may disagree, but I strongly believe that calculating the mean for data generated by a Likert item is a statistically problematic procedure.
 That is to say, a Likert scale cannot yield average values like, e.g., 2.09 or 2.39.
 The reason for this is because the data Likert items produce are not continuous.

 Rather, Likert items produce ordinal data.
 This means that it is a safer choice to report their median.
 The median is the point that separates the upper and lower halves of the data if we arrange them from largest to smallest.
 You can read more about calculating the median in the post below.